material-motion/material-motion/specifications/runtime.md

 ### Intention ↔ Executor association

-We'll assume a function exists that returns an object capable of fulfilling a Intention.
+We'll assume a function exists that returns an object capable of fulfilling an Intention.
 We'll call such an object an **executor**.
 The method signature for this method might look like this:

     function executorForIntention(plan, target, existingExecutors) -> Executor